Fleet Manager Manual — OneRoad

 You manage multiple drivers and vehicles but do not drive yourself.
 You access the fleet portal to oversee compliance, assets, and records.

-ℹ️ Not sure which to choose?
+Not sure which to choose?
 If you ever get behind the wheel of a fleet vehicle, select Owner Operator.
-You can always manage a fleet from that role too.
+You can manage a full fleet from that role too.

 Section 2